The Nightmap logo

 Competitions analysed (with EXIF-style details available):

-Scope: insights on this page are derived only from competitions that published general EXIF information (camera, lens, focal length and exposure details), so the statistics stay meaningful for gear and workflow planning.
+Scope: insights on this page are derived only from competitions that published general EXIF information (camera, lens, focal length, exposure and support-gear details), so the statistics stay meaningful for gear and workflow planning.

 1. Camera usage trends

-The combined list of winners and finalists shows a broad pool of gear: Canon’s 6D joins the Sony A7 series and Nikon Z bodies as one of the most frequently used cameras in the winning sets.
-The chart shows the top bodies by how often they appear in the combined EXIF data.
+The combined list of winners and finalists shows a broad pool of gear.
+Sony A7-series bodies remain highly visible, while the new 2026 Capture the Atlas set adds a strong run of Nikon Z bodies and Canon EOS R / Ra entries.
+The chart shows the top bodies by how often they appear in the combined EXIF-style data.

 2. Brand distribution